Skip to Main Content

 Author Edith Wharton was just one member of the Gilded Age aristocrats to build a magnificent home (called “cottages” by the well-to-do who built them) in the Berkshires.
 Known for her novels including The Age of Innocence, Ethan Frome, and The House of Mirth, she also wrote many ghost stories.
 She claimed to be “haunted by formless horrors” in her youth, and her interest in the supernatural continued throughout her life.
 Wharton’s estate in Lenox, known as The Mount, may have been affected by her fascination with spirits.
 When it became a dormitory for a private school, students reported unexplained noises and other supernatural phenomena.
 When Shakespeare & Co used it as a dormitory after a period of vacancy, these eerie experiences were reported again, including apparitions of figures in period-specific dress.
 The SyFy network show Ghost Hunters recorded audio and visual phenomena during visits in 2009 and 2015.
 This month, visitors can participate in Ghost Tours for adults and children.
 Visitors may find their way to the pet cemetery atop a small hill, where several of Edith Wharton’s beloved pets are interred.
 You never know – Edith herself might be waiting for you – numerous witnesses report having seen her.

-Maintained today by the Trustees of Reservations, Ashuntilly Gardens in Tyringham was once an estate of Egyptologist and politician Robb de Peyser Tytus, home to a mansion that came to be called The Marble Palace.
+Maintained today by the Trustees of Reservations, Ashintully Gardens in Tyringham was once an estate of Egyptologist and politician Robb de Peyser Tytus, home to a mansion that came to be called The Marble Palace.
 Later, rumors would persist that Tytus’ exploration and excavation of ancient Egyptian ruins brought a curse upon his family.
 Built between 1910 and 1912, Tytus was unable to enjoy the Marble Palace for long – he died of tuberculosis in 1913 in Saranac Lake, NY.
 Though his widow Grace remarried, tragedy continued to follow the family.
 Ultimately, the property was sold to John McLennan Jr., Grace’s son.
 Finally, in April 1952, a fire burned hundreds of acres of the estate, including the Marble Palace itself.
 All that remains of the palace are the foundations, terrace, and four columns that were once at the center of the mansion.
 McLellan Jr. and his wife Katharine continued to live on the land, creating the gardens presently maintained by the Trustees, which received the land when Katharine died in 2017.
-You can visit the gardens daily 10am-5pm and the ruins from sunrise to sunset.
+Gardens and ruins are open daily from April-November, sunrise to sunset.

 BCHS Cemetery Tours